 Meet at the parking lot at 9:00.
 Earlier than our normal time!
 We are meeting earlier to beat the heat a little bit.

 The address below might only get you to the intersection of Cader ln if you are following a GPS.
 From South Mcdowell blvd you will turn onto Cader lane/ Schollenberger park rd and continue to the parking lot.
 It could be a warm sunny day and we will be out in the open so plan accordingly.
 Sun hats, sunscreen, lots of water.
-The walk is very gentle, flat, and wheelchair accessible on a paved route.
+The walk is very gentle, flat, and wheelchair and scooter accessible on a paved route.
 We will return to the parking lot before the potluck so you can keep bulkier food and beverage items in your car.
 Bring a light folding stool if you have one, we will do some more extended landscape and plant paintings at this location.

 As usual be prepared to get super-curious in nature and connect with like minded people!
 Bring a potluck item to share for lunch around 12:30.